MuhammedZohaib/My-Second-Brain/Software Engineering Concepts.md

 * 20% of projects fail due to poor development practices.
 * ROIC -> Return on Investment
 * Desiging is important because it can be expanded and collaborated on.
-* If we give 0% upfront time to our project, then our cost overrun(**Time and Money both**) will go to 200% but if we give 10-20% of our time as upfornt time the cost overrun will be brought to 40% and this cost overrun cannot be brought to zero.
+* If we give 0% upfront time to our project, then our cost overrun(**Time and Money both**) will go to 200% but if we give 10-20% of our time as upfront time the cost overrun will be brought to 40% and this cost overrun cannot be brought to zero.
 30-40% cost overrun is normal for all projects unless the budget is very tight.

-## Software Development LifeCycle
+## Software Development Life Cycle
-There bunch of ways to develop a softwares and these ways are known as models.
-However below steps are cucial in all models and are important for developing any software.
+There bunch of ways to develop a software and these ways are known as models.
+However below steps are crucial in all models and are important for developing any software.

 1. Requirement (*What we are building?*)
 2. Design (*How we are going to build it?*) **Important**